List of tallest buildings in Panvel

-This list of tallest buildings in Panvel ranks skyscrapers and high-rise buildings in Panvel based on official height.
+This list of tallest buildings in Panvel ranks skyscrapers and high-rise buildings in Panvel based on their official height.
 Panvel (Marathi pronunciation: [pənʋeːl]) is a Municipal Corporation and Taluka in Raigad district of Maharashtra, India.
-It is highly populated due to its closeness to Mumbai.
-Panvel is also governed for development purpose by the body of Mumbai Metropolitan Region.
+It is highly populated due to its proximity to Mumbai.
+Construction and land development in Panvel is governed by Mumbai Metropolitan Region.
 Panvel Municipal Corporation is the first Municipal Corporation in Raigad and the 27th Municipal corporation of Maharashtra.

 Tallest buildings

 This lists ranks buildings in Panvel that stand at least 100 m tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
 Only completed buildings, under-construction buildings and on-hold buildings that have topped out are included.